HHS/TANF-app/docs/Product-Strategy/Roadmap-and-Backlog.md

 The team is also investigating options for optimizing permission management and strategy as a part of this release.
 | Outcome | Status |
 | -------- | ------- |
-| ACF employee can log in securely | Researching
+| Privileged ACF users are required to login with PIV/CAC credentials | Researching
 | Permissions Configuration | Researching